David397L/David397L/README.md

 ## Hi there 👋

-👨‍💻  I'm interested in various aspects of structured document preparation including style templates as well as reference management.
+👨‍💻  I'm interested in various aspects of structured document preparation including style sheets and templates as well as reference management.

 ⏳  Currently I’m working on some new BibTeX bibliography style files for the Council of Science Editors (CSE) and Chicago citation styles.
 I'm developing these with a view to modernising the standard .bst format (including provision for including DOIs/URLs and making it easier to cite online/news articles, web pages and edited/translated books) while retaining BibTeX's traditional database features.